identity-box/identity-box/workspaces/homepage/src/pages/user/01_welcome.md

 <p class="figure-title"><b>Figure 1</b> Current Situation</p>
 </div>

 In order to access the data that the user owns, the user needs to individually query every data depositary.
 Removing the data is often hard if not impossible.
-The user if a de-facto hostage of the data depositary.
+The user is a de-facto hostage of the data depositary.

 The current situation has one more disadvantage.
 Every institution storing the data has not only its own policies, but also uses proprietary technologies to access the data.
-And so not only the user, but also any other involved party wanting to access the user's data at organization *X* needs to resort to specific technology on a case-by-case basis.
+It means that not only the user, but also any other involved party wanting to access the user's data at organization *X* needs to resort to specific technology on a case-by-case basis.
 For the user, often the least equipped from the whole constellation, it means learning to use and maintain a number of applications - one per organization in the worst case scenario.
 Each organization in [Figure 1](#figure-1) will also apply its own access control policies and authentication technologies, which puts even more burden on the user.

 A more intuitive arrangement would be to store the data by the data owner - the user -  as presented in [Figure 2](#figure-2).